autocrypt/autocrypt/doc/ecosystem-dangers.rst

 - make out-of-band verification of keys between users fun and thus increase the risk for attackers to get detected.

-- research how "level 2" autocrypt could evolve to offer automated support against active attackers.
+- research how "level 2" Autocrypt could evolve to offer automated support against active attackers.